 The gap in days between statement period end and date of issue if kept short will help.
 However, different businesses need differing amounts of time for month-end reconciliations and/or mailing time.

-To keep a copy of Recurring Statements sent
+Keep a copy of Recurring Statements emailed

 - Go to View > Templates and open the Statement Template you use by clicking on it.